Ronan-H/md5/overview.md

 Although this attack is simple, the time complexity of it makes it infeasible in a lot of situations.
 Every extra bit which you are brute-forcing through *doubles* the number of hashes needed to exhaust all of the permutations.
 This implies a time complexity in the order of **O(2<sup>n</sup>)**.
 This is one of the **worst** time complexities you can have.
 Just to brute-force input to the MD5 algorithm that produces a single block (512 bits), at worst you would have to generate and compare 2<sup>512</sup> hash values, which is a massive number and completely infeasible.

 However, in the area of **password cracking**, bit permutations do not need to be exhausted completely.
-This is because only some permutations of bits actually represent a string of charaters.
+This is because only some permutations of bits actually represent a string of characters.
 In the case of the simple cracking utility that I created for this project, only the lowercase letters *a to z* are tested.
 As such, the complexity is reduced to the order of **O(26<sup>n</sup>)**, where *26* is the size of the alphabet being used, and *n* is the *length of the string, in characters*.
 For example, to brute-force through all the strings of length 5 from an alphabet a-z, at worst it could take **26<sup>5</sup> = 11,881,376** iterations.
 Since each hash can be computed quite quickly, strings of this length can actually be cracked in a short amount of time.
 Reversing a string of unknown length up to a length *n* takes 26<sup>0</sup> + 26<sup>1</sup> + ... + 26<sup>n</sup> hash generations at worst, but this would still be represented as having a worst-case time complexity of **O(26<sup>n</sup>)**.

 A plot can be created, using the timer values shown by the **--crack** option, to show the exponential relationship between the length of a string and the time it takes to exhaust all the permutations for strings of that length, in this case to reverse a hash: